pikatchu/closedsource/book/0050-inquisitor.md

 Leo took the card, feeling the weight of it in his palm.

-The Inquisitor’s smile didn’t quite reach his eyes.
+The Inquisitor's smile didn't quite reach his eyes.

 “You can go home now.”